hugoferreira/CodeDojosDiamond/readme.md

 # Diamond Maker

 Diamond Maker is a console application written in C# that generates a diamond pattern of letters.
 Given a letter of the alphabet, it creates a diamond pattern where the given letter represents the widest point of the diamond.
+Essentially it solves [this kata](https://github.com/davidwhitney/CodeDojos/tree/master/Diamond%20Kata).

 ## Example Output